Self-Awareness and Emotional Intelligence in the Workplace

 How Emotional Intelligence Is Learned

-From very young, we are taught (or not) how to express emotions appropriately.
+From very young, we are taught (or not) how to understand, express and manage our emotions appropriately.
 Depending on how you were parented, you may have been taught to hide and suppress “negative” emotions.
-For instance, boys tend to be taught not to cry or to buck up because emotions appear weak; for girls, it’s okay to cry, yet, if they get angry, they should suppress anger or they won't be liked.
-Generalizations, yes, but nonetheless, still prevalent.
+For instance, boys tend to be taught not to cry or to buck up because emotions appear weak; for girls, it’s okay to cry, yet, if they get angry, they should suppress anger, or they won't be liked.
+Generalizations, yes, but nonetheless, are still prevalent.

-Allowing yourself to express all those great feelings in front of someone who has just lost a family member isn't the right timing.
-Your co-worker would most likely view sharing it as a lack of caring and compassion.
-So, instead, you suppress your excited emotions.
+Allowing yourself to express all those great feelings in front of someone who has just received bad news isn't the right timing.
+Your co-worker would most likely view sharing your promotion as a lack of caring and compassion.
+So, instead, you temper your excited emotions.
 This is called social intelligence.

 A Costco worker busy restocking in COVID-19

 The same is true when we experience negative emotions.
 Suppressing them and not dealing with them is unhealthy.
 Ignoring uncomfortable or unpleasant emotions can cause us to become numb and emotionally unresponsive.
-Using our example above, let’s assume your co-worker suppressed their emotions that accompanied losing a loved one.
+Using our example above, let’s assume your co-worker suppressed their emotions.

-They don’t allow themselves to grieve the loss or experience their sadness, hurt, and other feelings they may be experiencing.
+They don’t allow themselves to feel the threat of failing and possibly losing their job.
 Instead, they push them down and bottle them up.
+Perhaps, they just put try harder.
 Months go by, and then something good happens.
 Rather than allow themselves to feel joy and happiness, their responses are lackluster with few emotions tied to them.
 Whenever we repress negative emotions, we also repress the ability to experience the positive!

 Related reading: "What Is Emotional Intelligence?"